Conjur uses industry-standard cryptography to protect your data.

 Conjur cryptography has been professionally audited.
 We responded to all audit findings with the release of Slosilo 2.0.

-An authentication token is an industry-standard JSON Web Token (JWT).
+An access token is an industry-standard JSON Web Token (JWT).
 It is cryptographically signed by a Conjur private key, which includes the host or user id along with the expiration timestamp.
 The signing certificates are RSA 2048 keys.

 Conjur uses OpenSSL (see our slosilo open-source project) to generate the RSA 2048 key pair, validate and sign the tokens.